 Late payment penalties

 It’s not only late filing that attracts penalties, but late payment does too.
-Currently the taxman is giving us until 1st April to settle our bills without attracting a late payment penalty.
-However, as soon as payment is 30 days late you will get charged 5% of the outstanding tax.
+As soon as payment is 30 days late you will get charged 5% of the outstanding tax.
 A further 5% is added at six months, and yet another 5% at 12 months.

 Then there’s the interest you have to cover if you pay late.
-Recently, HMRC pushed the interest up to 3% from 2.75%.
+Recently (July 2023), HMRC pushed their interest rate up to a horrendous 7.5% and the word is that it still has someway to go!

 Solving your late tax return problem